 Why is tax year end important?

-This makes tax year end an important time for investors – it’s a period where you can make the most of your remaining annual allowances, the benefits they come with (such as tax-efficient returns and, in some cases, government bonuses) and the positive impact they can have on your long-term investments.
+This makes tax year end an important time for investors.
+It’s a period where you can make the most of your remaining annual allowances, the benefits they come with (such as tax-efficient returns and, in some cases, government bonuses) and the positive impact they can have on your long-term investments.

 Which products have annual allowances?